 For Dance Ireland Members to undertake research away from their normal working life.

-Deadline for receipt of applications and supporting materials is Wednesday 23 February 2022 at 10 am.
+Deadline for receipt of applications and supporting materials is Monday 27 February 2023 at 10 am.
 Decisions will be communicated by mid-March.

 2019 Recipient - Siobhan Ni Dhuinnin

 The immersive nature of my time at Tyrone Guthrie Centre allowed me to delve deeply into my process of making in a supportive and nourishing environment.
 I am currently researching a new work with my father, Pádraig Ó Duinnín.
 I had the time to fully investigate this delicate and rich process and established a way of working that will aid the development of the work in the future.
 The award allowed me to invite Laura Murphy to assist in the process.
 In an intimate duet between father and daughter her expertise and witnessing of the work was essential.
 The residency allowed time away from daily life providing an invaluable space to focus intensely on the work.
 It also allowed me to look at how I make work in a broader sense, consciously identifying the elements of the work that can be developed and strengthened.

 2018 Recipient - Hannah Rogerson / Tea Time